kmarkley/Indigo-State-Tree-Actions/README.md

 Imagine a simple set of nested/hierarchical states like this:

     HouseState
        Home
            Wake
            Sleep
        Away
            Work
            Vacation

 Each state is mutually-exclusive (you can't be both asleep and awake).

 Indigo's example variable-watcher.py script would enable executing an Action Group associated with each state.
 However, when exiting a state one might reasonable want to un-do whatever actions were taken when entering.

-When changing from one state to another, this plugin will traverse 'up' the hierarchy of states being exited, attempting to execute an Action Group at each step, then traverse 'down' the hierarchy, attempting to execute more Action Groups for each state entered.
+When changing from one state to another, this plugin will traverse 'up' the hierarchy of states being exited, attempting to execute an Action Group at each step, then traverse 'down' the hierarchy to the new state, attempting to execute more Action Groups for each state entered.

 Additionally, the plugin will attempt to execute a global start and global end Action Group whenever there is any change in state.

 In the example above, when switching from the 'Work' state to the 'Wake' state, the plugin will try to execute these Action Groups:

     Global Start
     Exit Work
     Exit Away
     Enter Home
     Enter Wake
     Global End

 #### Contexts